gilt/tech-blog/_posts/2017-05-02-saks-app-design-sprint.md

 <br>

-The sprint process also had the positive effect of energizing the team.
-The participants decided what they will work on, connected with our store operations team and customers directly and gained learning opportunities through experimentation with new technologies.
-All of these impacts increased team morale and engagement.

 ## What We Learned

 The "expert panel" conducted with our business partners from stores was one of the big wins of the week.
 The group setting allowed for lots of interaction and Q&A. Everyone on the team had the first-hand experience of hearing about the pain points of our partners in stores which paid huge dividends during our storyboarding and prototyping sessions.

 Day 5 was “judgement day”.
 We created a test environment in our Saks Downtown store to mimic the in-store experience we created during our prototyping session.
 By demoing in-store with Saks Fifth Avenue shoppers, we were able to get real-time feedback from our customers as they interacted with the prototype.
 The ability to iterate based on customer feedback before we enter production will help to reduce our engineering overhead.

+An added bonus of the sprint was how it energized the team.
+The participants decided what to focus on, experimented with new technologies and connected directly with our store operations team and customers.
+All of these opportunities boosted morale and engagement.

 Some of the things we plan to change for next time include:
 * adjusting the timing of some of our activities (diligent time keeping of activities will pay off when mapping out the agenda for our next design sprint)